-Gram-negative bacteria are the genus of bacteria family and a member of the phylum Firmicutes.
-They are the group of aerobic bacterium which does not retain the crystal violet dye during the procedure of Gram staining and they appear pink in color when they are examined under the microscope.
+Gram negative bacteria are the genus of bacteria family and a member of the phylum Firmicutes.
+They are the group of aerobic bacteria which does not retain the crystal violet dye during the procedure of Gram staining and appear pink in colour when examined under the microscope.

-There are many gram-negative bacteria of medical significance.
+There are several gram negative bacteria with medical significance.
 The most important of these are members of the family Enterobacteriaceae.
-Further genera of Gram-negative bacteria include Vibrio, Campylobacter, Pseudomonas, and other bacteria which are normally found in the gastrointestinal tract.
+Further genera of Gram negative bacteria include Vibrio, Campylobacter, Pseudomonas, and other bacteria which are normally found in the gastrointestinal tract.

 - The cell envelope has 3 layers including, a unique outer membrane, a thin peptidoglycan layer, and the cytoplasmic membrane.